-Where a person is not capable of giving consent to participate in medical research, investigators and Human Research Ethics Committees (HRECs) should ensure their participation is guided by the ethical requirements set out in the National Statement on Ethical Conduct in Human Research, 2007 (National Statement).
+Where an adult is not capable of giving consent to participate in health and medical research, researchers and Human Research Ethics Committees (HRECs) should ensure that recruitment is in accordance with the ethical requirements set out in the National Statement on Ethical Conduct in Human Research, 2007 (updated 2018) (National Statement).
 However, in every instance relevant jurisdictional laws must be taken into account.

 The National Statement, Chapter 4.4, references the ethical requirements for research involving people highly dependent on medical care who may be unable to give consent.
 The relevant sections relating to consent include 4.4.1, 4.4.9, 4.4.10, 4.4.13 and 4.4.14.